 You may also store a new state by dragging from the blue

 auto-sequencemode activated.
-In that case, score will still use previous namespace selection to store parameters values but no automation will get created for changed parameters.
+In that case, score will still use the previous namespace selection to store parameters values but no automation will get created for changed parameters.

 In the example above, you can see multiple automation slots actually got superposed.
 You can bring to front any of the automations in background to edit it.
 To do so, click on the address bar at the top of the slot to open up the list of superposed parameters ‘automation.
 Select in the contextual menu the one to edit.
 Once to front (displayed in red), it can be edited.

-When multiple automations are stacked, frontmost one is drawn with a red line, while the ones behind are drawn with a greyed out line
+When multiple automations are stacked, the frontmost one is drawn with a red line, while the ones behind are drawn with a greyed out line

 You can also remove an automation from the stack by clicking on a slot background.
-Bring the contextual menu using right-click and select
+Bring up the contextual menu using right-click and select